 What happens at a Sikh cremation ceremony?

 Traditionally, cremation is preferred for Sikh funerals, though burial is also accepted if the circumstances do not allow for cremation.
-At a Sikh cremation ceremony, ashes of the deceased are usually buried or scattered in a river, but this depends on location and family circumstance.
+At a Sikh cremation ceremony, ashes of the deceased are usually buried or scattered in a river, but this depends on location and family circumstances.

 What happens after a Sikh funeral?